 When your skin breaks out in scaly, oozing, or blistering rashes, your first impulse may be to hide your embarrassing eczema flare.
 Make your next impulse a call to the eczema experts at Manhattan Dermatology so you can get relief from the pain, itching, and embarrassment of eczema rashes.
-At two locations in New York City’s Midtown East, the highly skilled and experienced doctors offer cutting-edge treatments for eczema, including immunotherapy.
+At two locations in New York City’s Murray Hill and Midtown East, the highly skilled and experienced doctors offer cutting-edge treatments for eczema, including immunotherapy.
 Call the friendly team at Manhattan Dermatology to set up a consultation, or use the online scheduling form.

 Eczema is a group of non-contagious conditions that cause your skin to erupt in itchy or painful lesions.
 The National Eczema Organization estimates that 30 million women, men, and children in the United States suffer from eczema.